jarofmy/class-tree-problem/README.md

 Solution method, `find_ordering(dependencies)`, is included in `solution.py`

 This function takes an object containing the dependencies and returns any single valid ordering as an array.
+The function runs with different dependencies inputs within the unittest file, `test_solution.py`.

-To run solution:
+To run solution with given input from prompt:

 ```